wuspy/portal_calendar/README.md

 ### 12/11/2023

 * Add the ability to setup the calendar through a web app instead of changing the firmware and re-flashing.
+There is no longer any need to edit config.h unless you need to change pin assignments or other advanced settings.
+* **This update changes the partition scheme.** If you're building with Arduino IDE, read through the Firmware section again and update your build options.

 ### 4/18/2023